HVML/HVML-Docs/en/hvml-spec-v1.0-en-new.md

 ### 2.3) Frame Tag Details

-Frame tags are used to define the frame structure of an HVML program, there are three tags `hvml`, `head` and `body`.
+Frame tags are used to define the frame structure of an HVML program, there are three tags: `hvml`, `head` and `body`.

 Note that in frame tags, we can use HVML-defined adverb attributes, such as `silently`, to indicate that silent evaluation is performed when evaluating its attribute value and content.

-In addition to the adverb attribute and the specified attribute, other attributes defined in the frame tag (such as the `lang` attribute defined in the `hvml` tag) will be cloned (clone) into the corresponding element of the target document after being evaluated .
+In addition to the adverb attribute and the specified attribute, other attributes defined in the frame tag (such as `lang` attribute defined in `hvml` tag) will be cloned into the corresponding element of the target document after being evaluated .

-#### 2.3.1) `hvml` tag
+#### 2.3.1) `hvml` Tag

-The `hvml` tag defines an HVML program (or HVML document).
-The `hvml` tag supports the following attributes:
+`hvml` tag defines an HVML program (or HVML document). `hvml` tag supports the following attributes:

-- `target`: Define the target markup language of the HVML program, take the value of `void`, `html`, `xml`, etc., usually the name of a target markup language (or target document type).
-The HVML interpreter should at least support the special object markup language `void`; as the name implies, the `void` type does not produce any actual object document content, so it can run normally without a renderer.
+- `target`: Define the target markup language of the HVML program, take the value of `void`, `html`, `xml` and so on, usually the name of a target markup language (or target document type).
+The HVML interpreter should at least support the special object markup language `void`.
+As the name implies, `void` type does not produce any actual object document content, so it can run normally without a renderer.
 At this time, HVML programs and general scripts The procedures are not fundamentally different.
-When the target markup language is defined as `void`, the interpreter will maintain a special eDOM tree, any updates to this eDOM tree will be completely ignored, and executing `$DOC.query` on it will always return empty Elements collection.
+When the target markup language is defined as `void`.
+The interpreter will maintain a special eDOM tree.
+Any updates to this eDOM tree will be completely ignored.
+And executing `$DOC.query` on it will always return empty Elements collection.

-Note that the `target` attribute, and all HVML adverb attributes, should not be cloned into the root element of the target document.
+Note that `target` attribute and all HVML adverb attributes should not be cloned into the root element of the target document.

-In addition to comments, the `hvml` element can contain sub-elements defined by the following two tags:
+In addition to comments, `hvml` element can contain sub-elements defined by the following two tags:

-- zero or one head element defined by the `head` tag, if any, must be defined as the first child element of the `hvml` element.
+- Zero or one head element defined by the `head` tag, if any, must be defined as the first child element of `hvml` element.
 - Zero or more body elements defined by the `body` tag.

-#### 2.3.2) `head` tag
+#### 2.3.2) `head` Tag

-The `head` tag is used to define the header information of the HVML code, which can contain sub-elements defined by the following tags:
+`head` tag is used to define the header information of the HVML code, which can contain sub-elements defined by the following tags:

 - Tags that can be left unchanged in the target document, such as `<meta>`, `<link>`, etc. tags of HTML documents.
-- Initialization of global data; defined using the `init` tag.
+- Initialization of global data, which is defined using `init` tag.
-- Global dynamic object; defined using the `init` tag.
+- Global dynamic object, which is defined using `init` tag.
-- Global persistent connection data source; initialized with `init` label and `$STREAM` predefined variable.
+- Global persistent connection data source, which is initialized with `init` tag and `$STREAM` predefined variable.
-- Global templates; defined using `archedata`, `archetype`, `error`, `except`, etc. tags.
+- Global templates, which is defined using `archedata`, `archetype`, `error`, `except`, etc. tags.

-In HVML programs, the `head` tag is optional and has no predefined attributes.
+In HVML programs, `head` tag is optional and has no predefined attributes.

-When the target markup language supports the `head` tag, its attributes and content, as well as all elements defined using non-HVML tags, will be cloned into the `head` element of the target document.
+When the target markup language supports `head` tag, its attributes and content as well as all elements defined using non-HVML tags, will be cloned into the `head` element of the target document.
 When the target markup language does not support the `head` tag, its attributes will be discarded, and its content and all child elements defined using non-HVML tags will be placed under the root element of the target document.

-#### 2.3.3) `body` tag
+#### 2.3.3) `body` Tag

-The `body` tag is used to define the body content of the HVML program.
-In an HVML program, multiple `body` local contents can be defined, and the `id` attribute can be used to distinguish different ontology contents.
-During execution, different ontology contents can be loaded via the `load` element.
+`body` tag is used to define the body content of the HVML program.
+In an HVML program, multiple `body` local contents can be defined, and `id` attribute can be used to distinguish different ontology contents.
+During execution, different ontology contents can be loaded via `load` element.

-When the target markup language supports the `body` tag, its attributes will be cloned into the `body` element of the target document.
+When the target markup language supports `body` tag, its attributes will be cloned into `body` element of the target document.
 If the target markup language does not support `body`, its attributes will be discarded.

-#### 2.3.4) Contents of the `hvml` tag
+#### 2.3.4) Content of `hvml` Tag

-Inside the `hvml` tag, we can use evaluation expressions, these expressions will be evaluated during execution, and the result will be set as the execution result of the `hvml` element, and the stack frame corresponding to the `hvml` element It is always the topmost stack frame, therefore, the result data of the `hvml` element will also be the execution result of the entire HVML coroutine.
-Inside the `hvml` tag, we can define multiple expressions, the evaluation result of the latter expression will overwrite the result data of the `hvml` element. like:
+Inside `hvml` tag, we can use evaluation expressions, which will be evaluated during execution.
+And the result will be set as the execution result of `hvml` element.
+And the stack frame corresponding to `hvml` element is always the topmost stack frame.Therefore, the result data of `hvml` element will also be the execution result of the entire HVML coroutine.
+Inside `hvml` tag, we can define multiple expressions, and the evaluation result of the latter expression will overwrite the result data of `hvml` element.
+For example:

 ```hvml
 <hvml target="void" lang="$STR.substr($SYS.locale, 0, 2)">